-For green waste to be imported into mainland China, the shipments concerned may need to be inspected by designated parties at the exporting countries or other places approved by the mainland authorities.
+For green waste to be imported into mainland China from Hong Kong or elsewhere, the shipments concerned may need to be inspected by designated parties at the exporting countries or other places approved by the mainland authorities.
 Importers, exporters, traders or any parties concerned should confirm the latest requirement prior to effecting any shipments destined for the mainland.